Home

 ORDER a copy of The Angle of Flickering Light:

-It is also available to order from the following local indie bookstores: Water Street Bookstore in Exeter, NH, Print: A Bookstore in Portland, ME, Kelly’s Books to Go in ME, River Run Bookstore in Portsmouth, NH, & Toadstool Bookstores in NH.
+It is also available to order from the following local bookstores and businesses: Water Street Bookstore in Exeter, NH, Print: A Bookstore in Portland, ME, Kelly’s Books to Go in ME, River Run Bookstore in Portsmouth, NH, Toadstool Bookstores in NH, Janegee in Portsmouth, NH, & My Country Story in Dover, NH.

 Praise for The Angle of Flickering Light: